Pre-exposure prophylaxis (PrEP)

 Key facts

-- Pre-exposure prophylaxis (PrEP) is an anti-viral medicine taken by someone who does not have HIV to lower their chance of catching HIV.
+- Pre-exposure prophylaxis (PrEP) is a medicine you take to lower your chance of catching HIV.

 - You can get a prescription for PrEP from your doctor.

-Pre-exposure prophylaxis (PrEP) is a prescription medicine you can take to lower your risk of catching human immunodeficiency virus (HIV).
-PrEP comes as a tablet or injection.
-Medicines are used to treat HIV (called antiretrovirals) are also used as PrEP.
+Pre-exposure prophylaxis (PrEP) is a medicine you can take to lower your chance of catching human immunodeficiency virus (HIV).

-PrEP is recommended for people who are at risk of getting HIV, including:
+PrEP is advised for people who are at risk of getting HIV, including:

-- people who have a history of sexually transmitted infections (STIs) such as anorectal gonorrhoea and chlamydia
+- people with a history of sexually transmitted infections (STIs) — such as anorectal gonorrhoea and chlamydia

 - sex workers